Merchant Accounts For Small Businesses

 You may have already seen our article about how to shop for both expensive and cheap card readers, but once you’ve got one, you’ll also need to open a merchant account.
 Merchant accounts and card readers go hand-in-hand, so it’s worth looking for them at the same time.

-If your business needs to accept credit or debit card payments, you will need to open a merchant account.
-Put simply, this is a type of bank account that manages the credit or debit card payments you receive from transactions that are either face to face, over the phone or on the internet.
+But what exactly is a merchant account?
+Put simply, it’s a type of bank account that manages the credit or debit card payments you receive from transactions that are either face to face, over the phone or on the internet.
 The reason why a merchant account is needed, as opposed to simply using your existing business account, is that card payments have a very real risk of credit card fraud.
 It is necessary for the credit card holder’s details to be authorised and to make sure that they have enough money available to complete the transaction.
 While these checks are carried out, the merchant account provider holds the funds, and releases them when the transaction has been verified.
 Conversely, the cardholder is protected from unscrupulous vendors or suppliers, as their money is kept safe in a holding account until after the goods or services have been delivered.